Aliu calls Flames coach’s apology ‘misleading, insincere’

 Akim Aliu is not happy with the apology Calgary Flames coach Bill Peters issued for a racial slur he allegedly used when both were in the minors 10 years ago.

-The former NHL player released his own statement Thursday on Twitter, saying he found Peters’ statement acknowledging that he used offensive language to be “misleading, insincere and concerning.”
+The former NHL player released his own statement Thursday on Twitter, saying he found Peters’ statement a day earlier acknowledging that he used offensive language to be “misleading, insincere and concerning.”

-Aliu says he has accepted an invitation from the NHL to discuss the situation and will not make any further comments until after the meeting.
+Aliu said he has accepted an invitation from the NHL to discuss the situation and would not comment further until after the meeting.

 Peters issued a letter Wednesday night to multiple media outlets, apologizing to the Flames and general manager Brad Treliving.
 The letter did not mention the Nigerian-born Aliu or specify the words Peter used.
 He called it an “isolated and immediately regrettable incident.”